Robot control for simultaneous impact tasks via Quadratic Programming-based reference spreading: Introduction

 Humans are extremely skilled in using collisions to perform or speed up the execution of motion tasks.
 This can be seen in activities like running or kicking a ball, and even in more basic tasks like opening a door or grabbing an object.
 While straightforward for most humans, this skill is challenging to translate to robots.
 State-of-the-art robot control \cite{Salehian2016} enforces almost-zero relative speed between the end effector and the object or environment upon contact.
 While this approach is viable and sometimes a necessity, there are various applications where exploiting impacts leads to faster motions, potentially also being more robust.
 The exploitation of impacts has been and is still an active area of research in robot locomotion \cite{Gu2018,Hutter2011,Westervelt2002}, while it is beginning to be explored also in the context of robot manipulation with objects of non-negligible weight \cite{Stouraitis2020}.

 In this work, we explore the problem of tracking control in the presence of nominally simultaneous impacts for a robotic manipulator, considering tracking control specifically as an approach to enable the execution of tasks with high precision, where the impact time is also of relevance.
 Tracking control of a reference with impact-induced jumps poses a challenge around the time of impact, as the velocity tracking error will peak around the nominal impact time as a result of a mismatch between the actual impact time and the nominal impact under regular tracking control \cite{Biemond2013,Forni2013,Leine2008}.
-An additional challenge arises when several impacts are planned to be executed simultaneously \cite{Pace2017} as we do in this paper, for example in the case of a humanoid robot supposed to land on both feet after a jump \cite{Hirano2000} or the case of dual-arm manipulation \cite{Amanhoud2019}.
-Inevitable misalignment of the impacting surface(s) of the robot leads to spurious impacts to take place, resulting in uncertain contact states with imprecise velocity measurements, which complicates tracking control when compared with a single impact scenario.
+An additional challenge arises when several impacts are planned to be executed simultaneously \cite{Pace2017} as we do in this paper.
+An example where such a motion is desired is dual-arm manipulation \cite{Amanhoud2019}, which can be applied in logistic applications, such as automated palletizing or depalletizing, where being able to utilize nominally simultaneous impacts instead of making contact at almost zero velocity could significantly speed up such processes.
+However, inevitable misalignment of the impacting surface(s) of the robot and the environment leads to spurious impacts to take place, resulting in uncertain contact states with imprecise velocity measurements, which complicates tracking control when compared with a single impact scenario.
 The goal of this paper is hence to enable tracking control in mechanical systems that experience nominally simultaneous impacts.

 Previous work on tracking control of references with single and/or simultaneous impacts includes \cite{Sanfelice2014}, which describes a hybrid control approach where it is assumed that the impact in the reference and in the real system occur simultaneously.
 The approach taken in \cite{Biemond2013} works around the error peaking phenomenon by defining a distance function based on the predicted state jump to formulate the tracking error in such a way that the mismatch between the predicted and the actual jump times does not have an effect on the tracking error.
 Alternatively, \cite{Yang2021} actively avoids peaks in the velocity error by projecting the tracking tasks onto a subspace that is invariant to the impact event around the impact time, meaning that the velocity jump will not be observed.
 In \cite{Morarescu2010}, a so-called transition phase is introduced to apply tracking control during contact transitions (impacts and detachment).